In IELTS Speaking part 3 you need to give longer answers.

 This question asks for your opinion and also asks for a prediction about the future.

-- Opinion: As far as I’m concerned shopping habits will change considerably over the next few years especially with buying online and the way people use cash when shopping.
+Opinion: As far as I’m concerned shopping habits will change considerably over the next few years, particularly with online purchases and the use of smartphones to pay for items.

-In part 3 of the IELTS speaking test don’t worry too much about using highly advanced vocabulary or formal words, of course you need to have good level of vocabulary as this is being assessed but the main point of Part 3 speaking is to give a longer detailed answer, with some examples and reasons.
-Also make sure you stay on topic.
+In part 3 of the IELTS speaking test don’t worry too much about using highly advanced vocabulary or formal words.
+Of course, you need to have a good range of vocabulary as this is being assessed, but the main point of Part 3 speaking is to give a long detailed answer, with an example.
+Also, make sure you stay on topic.